jupyterlab/jupyterlab/docs/source/getting_started/installation.rst

 .. code:: bash

-    # Setup conda to not use SSL
+    # Set up conda to not use SSL
     conda config --set ssl_verify False